• Skip to primary navigation

 Instructions

-• Add egg, buttermilk, and vanilla to the dry ingredients.
+• Add egg, milk, melted butter, and vanilla to the dry ingredients.
 Stir until JUST combined.
-There will be lumps in the batter, this is fine.
-Gently stir in chocolate chips.
+There will be a few lumps in the batter - this is normal.

 • Let the finished batter sit for 5 minutes.
 During this time, heat up a skillet or griddle over medium-low heat.
 If not non-stick, grease lightly with butter or cooking spray.